-However, disease is a fact of life in all animal populations and production systems.
+Disease is a fact of life in all animal populations and production systems on land in water.
 When finfish aquaculture operations are in the marine environment, water moves freely between farms and the ocean.
 Risks include the amplification and transmission of disease from farmed to wild fish, and the introduction of nonnative pathogens and parasites when fish are transported.

 Fish diseases occur naturally in the wild, but their effects often go unnoticed because dead fish quickly become prey.
 Disease events can occur in fish farms because 1) fish are reared at higher densities than nature, increasing contact between fish; 2) infected fish are not removed as promptly from the farm as they would be by natural predators; 3) farmed fish are more closely and easily observed than wild fish.
 Thus pathogens that normally exist in low numbers and do not cause disease in the wild may result in disease in farmed fish.